seegg/Utilities/util/README.md

 ## [auth0Client](auth0Client.ts)
 Standalone client for authenticating JWTs issued by auth0.
 Useful for authenticating tokens outside of the typical request/response cycles.
+Caching is handled by the individual instances which means this leans more towards singleton side of things, but this can easily be change by swapping in a different caching mechanism.

 ## [useLocation](useLocation.ts)